 Equipment and Technology

 Note Takers can be provided to students when a disability presents significant difficulty in academic performance skills such as writing, verbal comprehension or concentration.
-Students who receive note takers as an accommodation are asked to take the primary responsibility in identifying and hiring other students willing to provide the service.
-If necessary, Accessibility Services will assist in this process.
+Students who receive note takers will be assisted by Accessibility Services and Faculty in identifying and hiring other students willing to provide this service.
 Students pursuing note taker services are encouraged to take the following steps:

 Students who are serving as note takers will be paid for their services.
 Students receiving note taker services must monitor the quality and timeliness of the notes they receive.
-Note Takers are not required to provide notes to students on days when the student who is receiving services does not report to class.
+Note Takers are still required to provide notes to students on days when the student who is receiving services is absent from class.

 Faculty and administrators at SUNY Adirondack understand that at times traditional accommodations may not be sufficient to achieve the goal of providing students with disabilities with equal access to degree programs.
 In recognition of this, the College may approve course substitutions that do not compromise essential components or standards of academic programs.
 Requests for course substitutions will be evaluated based on section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 No student may be allowed to substitute or waive course requirements, pre-requisites or other degree requirements unless approved by SUNY Adirondack.
 It should be noted that federal regulation prohibits the College from waiving or substituting essential course requirements or components of programs leading to licensure or certification.
 Course substitutions will be evaluated on a case-by-case basis according to the following procedures:

 Students who wish to pursue a course substitution due to disability status must submit a written request to the Director of Accessibility Services.
-The submission must identify the specific request, include a statement identifying the reason for the request, and the student must submit documentation that verifies prior experiences with the subject matter pertaining to the request including the names of courses taken, grades received and steps taken to supplement efforts in the subject area.
+The submission must identify the specific request and include a statement identifying the reason for the request.
 The student must also submit documentation that clearly substantiates the student’s disability and its specific impact on the student’s ability to perform in the academic area in question.
 This documentation must be on file in Accessibility Services or provided at the time of the request.
 Disability related documentation must be relevant and comprehensive and provided by an appropriate professional as detailed in the documentation guidelines available through Accessibility Services.

 Requests for course substitutions will be reviewed on a case-by-case basis as timely as possible.
-It is important that the appropriate party has sufficient time to review and evaluate course substitution requests.
+It is important that the appropriate party has sufficient time to review and evaluate course substitution request.
 Generally, students should submit requests and all supporting documentation at least six weeks prior to the start of the semester for which the substitution would take effect.
-At all times, course adaptation and/or accommodations will be considered before a substitution is offered.
-Approved substitutions will not relieve students of the responsibilities or transcript outcome of courses for which they are enrolled in at the time of a request, and will not affect the status of previously transcripted grades.
-Course substitutions will also be rendered exempt if the student changes programs prior to graduation.

-At the time of the request the student must consent to the release of disability related information as it pertains to the request to the appropriate division Chair.
-The Director of Accessibility Services will consult with the Chair to help determine the appropriate course of action, and reserves the right to consult with diagnosticians in the areas of special education and/or learning disabilities as needed.
-After a thorough review of each request and all supporting documentation, a written decision will be provided to the student by the division Chair.
-If the request is approved, the Chair will identify at least one course that may be used as a substitute and reserves the right to consult with other academic divisions to identify appropriate options.
+The Director of Accessibility Services will consult with the Division Chair to help determine the appropriate course of action, and reserves the right to consult with diagnosticians in the areas of special education and/or learning disabilities as needed.
+After a thorough review of each request, a written decision will be provided to the student by the Division Chair.
+If the request is approved, the Division Chair will identify at least one course that may be used as a substitute and reserves the right to consult with other academic divisions to identify appropriate options.
 A copy of the decision will be forwarded to Accessibility Services and, if appropriate, the Registrar will be informed so that necessary adjustments can be made to the student’s transcript.

 Students who are deaf and use sign language to communicate should contact Accessibility Services so interpreter services can be set up.
 Because it can be challenging to find interpreters in our area, it is crucial for a deaf student to notify the office of their need as soon as possible.
 The director will approve the student for priority registration so an interpreter can be secured early enough.

-Currently, the College maintains relationships with New York State’s office of Adult Career and Continuing Education Services – Vocational Rehabilitation (ACCES-VR formerly known as VESID) and Northeast Career Planning which are the primary resources for interpreter services for our students.
+Currently, the College maintains relationships with New York State’s office of Adult Career and Continuing Education Services – Vocational Rehabilitation (ACCES-VR formerly known as VESID) and Northeast Career Planning.
+Options Interpreting is the primary resource for interpreter services for our students.
 Students should be aware, however, that the responsibility to request support services, to provide appropriate documentation and to inform the College about their communication needs rests with the student.
 Early notice is essential for Accessibility Services to coordinate appropriate and meaningful services.